 There are many vocal embellishments such as vibrato and vocal ornaments (fall/drop offs, portimenti) that can be used within each of these co-ordinations to enhance further.

-You still want more range to play with?
-Try this:
+Want more range to play with?

 Knowing how high or low you can sing will help with setting the correct key for your voice so that you can lean on that “sweet spot” where sonically and emotionally you have many colours and depths of tone that you can express the lyrics of the song with.